nbrl/advocate-things-js-sdk/README.md

 Any functions that are dependent on the SDK being loaded, such as [adding event listeners](#reacting-to-data), should be present inside the `window.atAsyncInit` function.
 This function is only run when the SDK has fully loaded.

 ## <a name="full-implementation"></a>Full implementation
-Although the above is sufficient to monitor background advocacy, the SDK allows more powerful interaction with advocates and their friends.
-To harness it we need to use the data object mentioned above in one of two ways: automatically, where the SDK sends data when the script loads and *ad-hoc.*, where JavaScript can be written to send data manually.
+Although the above is sufficient to monitor address bar sharing, the SDK allows more powerful interaction with advocates and their friends.
+To harness it we need to use the data object mentioned above in one of two ways:

+* *automatically* - where the SDK sends data when the script loads,
+* *ad-hoc.* - where JavaScript can be written to send data manually.

 The former is very convenient, whilst the latter allows more control and access to callback functions.

 ### <a name="full-implementation-auto-send"></a>Automatically send data
 In this case, the SDK first reads any data in the global `window.advocate_things_data` (*note: this must be initialised __before__ the SDK is loaded to be useful*).
 The configurable structure of this object is as [above](#data-object-specification), for example: